iamarjunsharma/hiring-test/README.md

 - Immediately mark an initial commit - this will serve as a starting point
 - On completion, create a commit called "code-complete"
 - Feel free to do refactoring/design improvements after that point in further commits
-- This project will be `git clone`d by me, then `npm install && npm start`.
+- This project will be `git clone`d by us, then `npm install && npm start`.
 If it needs more configuration than that, then it's probably not a great sign
 - The application state should be stored in Redux
 - The components should be tested